simonelanucara/GeoServer-Docker/README.md

 2. copy tomcat_settings folder from this repository to your machine.
 3. copy docker-compose.yml to your machine.
 Edit the volume entries to reflect the correct location of your geoserver_data, nginx and tomcat_settings folders on your machine.
 4. type `docker build -t simonelanucara/geoserver-docker:2.13 .` to build the image locally
-4. type `docker-compose up --build -d`  to start up a cluster of 2x geoserver containers.
+5. type `docker-compose up --build -d`  to start up a cluster of 2x geoserver containers + 1 posgresql/postgis container.
+6. configure jdbcconfig and cluster properties
-5. access geoserver services at  http://YOURIP/geoserver/wms?
+7. access geoserver services at  http://YOURIP/geoserver/wms?
+8. add postgis store

 **Note:** The default geoserver user is 'admin' and the password is 'geoserver'.
 It is recommended that these are changed for production systems.
+The postgis geoserver store is avaliable on host 172.17.0.1, port 25433 dabase gis.
+The postgresql connection is avaliable on your external IP on port 24533.